+Direct costs

-Direct costs The direct costs of an "on the job' accident are the payments the company must make to the injured worker.
-There are medical expenses, workers' compensation payments, physical rehab expenses and costs for legal services.
+The direct costs of an "on the job' accident are the payments the company must make to the injured worker.
+There are medical expenses, workers' compensation payments, physical rehab expenses, and costs for legal services.
 The total outlays for these costs can be crippling.
 OSHA has published the estimate that employers pay almost \$1 billion per week for direct workers' compensation costs alone.

+Indirect costs

-Indirect costs Accidents and incidents incur all kinds of indirect costs that can negatively impact the employee and the company, such as: - Time lost from work by the injured employee or employees - Loss in earning power - Time and efficiency lost by other employees and supervisors - Time and expense of recruiting and training a new worker - Time and expense of replacing or fixing tools, equipment and other property that was damaged or spoiled by fire, water, chemical or explosives - Spoiled work and production losses - Failure to fill orders - Overhead while work was disrupted - Mental health issues that cause absenteeism or affect productivity, such as PTSD or anxiety These indirect costs are usually higher than direct costs.
+- Accidents and incidents incur all kinds of indirect costs that can negatively impact the employee and the company, such as: - Time lost from work by the injured employee or employees - Loss in earning power - Time and efficiency lost by other employees and supervisors. - Time and expense of recruiting and training a new worker - Time and expense of replacing or fixing tools, equipment, and other property that were damaged or spoiled by fire, water, chemical, or explosives - Spoiled work and production losses - Failure to fill orders - Overhead while work was disrupted - Mental health issues that cause absenteeism or affect productivity, such as PTSD or anxiety

+These indirect costs are usually higher than direct costs.
 A conservative estimate is that for every \$1 spent on direct accident costs, an additional \$3 is spent on indirect costs.
 Some studies show that the hidden costs can be four to 10 times the costs.

-Using ROI to your advantage If you can get to the numbers that show the direct and indirect costs of an accident on your company, and show how software can reduce them, that would be ideal.
+Using ROI to your advantage

+If you can get to the numbers that show the direct and indirect costs of an accident on your company and show how software can reduce them, that would be ideal.
 However, those costs might not be available to you.
 If that's the case, you can use the statistics quoted in this eBook.
+Focus on how the new system will improve efficiency and compliance, reduce accidents, and help you put preventive measures in place that will lead to lower cash outlays and costs.

+Savings and investment payback

+According to research from the American Society of Safety Professionals, every \$1 invested in safety saves a company at least \$3 by preventing injury, lost work, and administrative work.
+By making the same kind of investments in safety software that are made for other parts of the business, your organization will see a significant ROI-with an initial payback for your investment often within the first year.

-Focus on how the new system will improve efficiency and compliance, reduce accidents and help you put preventive measures in place that will lead to lower cash outlays and costs.
-Reducing financial impact Using EHS software to remove problem areas or prevent unwanted incidents reduces the financial impact they can have on your company.
-Your medical fees, fines, expenses due to workers' compensation or legal settlement payouts and time spent on administration are lower.
+Reducing financial impact

+Using EHS software to remove problem areas or prevent unwanted incidents reduces the financial impact they can have on your company.
+Your medical fees, fines, expenses due to workers' compensation or legal settlement payouts, and time spent on administration are lower.
 Software can help you prevent unwanted incidents, reducing the financial impact they can have on your company.
-Keep insurance premiums down When talking ROI, don't forget about insurance.
-Insurance providers regularly increase the premiums of companies with frequent and regular employee accidents, multiple workers' compensation claims, substantial litigation costs and high civil liability damages.
-EHS software that improves your health and safety program by using information to prevent accidents, can keep insurance costs low.
-When carriers see that the potential for claims is lower, due to minimal risks for injuries and accidents, they do not increase the prices for their products.
-Some even offer discounts to companies with proven lower claims costs when compared to similar businesses.

 Fewer fines and penalties

 Another powerful ROI pitch is the calculation of how EHS software can reduce the chance of an unfavorable compliance audit and subsequent fines and penalties.
 For example, if you regularly miss reporting or regulators have identified several findings during onsite audits in the past 3-5 years, use this information to determine the likelihood that either or both will happen again.
 Then, you can demonstrate how a software system will eliminate these issues, which keeps you from incurring financial losses associated with noncompliance.

-Savings and investment payback

-According to research from the American Society of Safety Professionals, every \$1 invested in safety saves a company at least \$3 by preventing injury, lost work and administrative work.
-By making the same kind of investments in safety software that are made for other parts of the business, your organization will see a significant ROI-with an initial payback for your investment often within the first year.

-STEP 4: